Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

-\begin{rem} If we had not assumed $c_1+c_3=c_2+c_4$ we could not write the ``quadratic variation term'' $V_n$ in the form $V_n$ of the sum along the path of positive terms of type $\beta_k^2$, $k =1,2$.
+\begin{rem} If we had not assumed $c_0+c_2=c_1+c_3$ we could not write the ``quadratic variation term'' $V_n$ in the form of a sum along the path of positive terms of type $\beta_k^2$, $k =1,2$.
 Even if we don't insist on the positivity of these terms and try to analyse the limiting behaviour, we find that $V_n$ is the sum of terms of order $\delta$ rather than $\delta^2$.
-The first order contribution however cancels out on the large scale and we do get a term of order 1 when $n$ is of order $\delta^{-2}$, but it does not seem that this term can easily be interpreted as a massive term; in particular it seems it is not concentrated at a fixed time $n \approx t\delta^{-2}$.
+The first order contribution however cancels out on the large scale and we do get a term of order 1 when $n$ is of order $\delta^{-2}$, but it does not seem that this term can easily be interpreted as a massive term; in particular it seems it might not be concentrated at a fixed time $n \approx t\delta^{-2}$.
 In other words, the Radon-Nikodym dervative of the random walk with drift with respect to the massive random walk picks up a non-trivial contribution due to the walk taking more horizontal or vertical steps, even though the proportion of those steps behaves like $\tfrac12+c\delta$.
-While the corresponding loop-erased random walk still has a scaling limit by the arguments of Section \ref{S:LERW_general} (the crossing assumption still holds in particular), its scaling limit might be different from massive SLE$_2$. \end{rem}